shiraPersky/API-Key-Management-DoControl/README.md

 # 5. Start the server
     npm run dev
-    The server will start on: The server will start on:http://localhost:3000
+    The server will start on:http://localhost:3000